dotlang/language/README.md

 func my_func8() -> (int, int) { return (10,20) } ;function can return multiple values
 (x,y) = my_func8()

- //below function receives an array + a function and returns a function func sort(x: int[], comparer: func(int,int) -> bool) -> func(int, bool) {}
+ ;below function receives an array + a function and returns a function func sort(x: int[], comparer: func(int,int) -> bool) -> func(int, bool) {}

 ;We can enforce same type constraints, simply by using types.
 Like below. `mapTarget` is basically same as `any`.